FAQ

 All persons using the County Park shall abide by the instructions and/or directions of the Superintendent, Park Ranger or any peace officer.
 Interpretation of the Muskegon County Rule and Regulations shall be the responsibility of the Superintendent of Parks.

-Violation of any one or combination of these Rules and Regulations may result in eviction from the county park.
+Violation of any one or combination of these Rules and Regulations may result in eviction from the county park or misdemeanor charges.

 If you have any questions regarding the Muskegon County Parks and Recreation Rules and Regulations or the Conditions of the Camp Permit, please inquire at the park office.